BitcoinCacheMachine/BitcoinCacheMachine/README.md

 # <img src="./resources/bcmlogo_super_small.png" alt="Bitcoin Cache Machine Logo" style="float: left; margin-right: 20px;" /> Bitcoin Cache Machine

-Bitcoin Cache Machine (BCM) is an event-driven, software-defined data center created for developers, individuals, and small businesses wanting to own and operate their own bitcoin-related payment infrastructure.
-It's a Personal Financial Operating System (PFOS) based entirely on the ONLY secure blockchain--Bitcoin (as determined by the fabulous open-source implementation we call Bitcoin Core)!
-It's a platform for your Bitcoin-based business.
+Bitcoin Cache Machine is open-source software that implements a self-hosted, privacy-centric, software-defined network.
+BCM is built entirely with free and open-source software and is meant primarily for home and small office use in line with the spirit of decentralization.
+Its broad purpose is to software-define your home, office, or cloud networks with resilient privacy-preserving Bitcoin-related payment and operating IT infrastructure.

+> **IMPORTANT!**
-**IMPORTANT!
-BCM is intended for testing purposes ONLY!
-It is very new and under heavy development by a single author and HAS NOT undergone a formal security evaluation and it is VERY likely to have vulnerabilities.
+> BCM is intended for testing purposes ONLY!
+It is very new and under heavy development by a single author and HAS NOT undergone a formal security > evaluation and it is VERY likely to have vulnerabilities.
 USE AT YOUR OWN RISK!!!**

 BCM deploys in a fully automated way and runs on bare-metal Linux, in a VM, on-premise (preferred), or in the cloud (i.e., on someone elses computer!).
 It's consists entirely of open-source software.
 BCM is MIT licensed, so fork away and feel free to submit pull requests with your awesome ideas for improvement!